 Ofelia Barrios has worked in the area of HIV/AIDS for over fifteen years.
-Ms. Barrios has expertise in HIV program planning, prevention education, behavioral interventions, coalition building, evaluation, strategic planning, advocacy, policy, grant writing, capacity building and technical assistance, and request for proposal process.
-Ms. Barrios holds a Masters Degree from the University of New Mexico, a Bachelors Degree from Middlebury College and is also a graduate of the CDC/ASPH Institute for HIV Prevention Leadership Institute.
+Ms. Barrios has expertise in HIV program planning, prevention education, behavioral interventions, coalition-building, evaluation, strategic planning, advocacy, policy, grant writing, capacity building and request for proposal process.
+Ms. Barrios holds a Masters Degree from the University of New Mexico, a Bachelors Degree from Middlebury College and is also a graduate of the CDC/ASPH Institute for HIV Prevention Leadership.

 Lawrence Carter , formerly an auditor employed by Deloitte Haskins + Sells, has been working in the financial/accounting area for non-profit organizations in the New York City metropolitan area for over twenty years.
 He graduated from Brooklyn College City University of New York with a Bachelor of Science Degree in Accounting and earned his Master of Science Degree in Administration with a concentration in Information Resource Management from Central Michigan University.
 He has been working in the accounting profession for over 30 years, and in the non-profit sector (homelessness, HIV/AIDS, ACS, HUD) for 20 years.
 He is a graduate of the Certified Nonprofit Accounting Professional Course, the only national certification program for non-profit accounting professionals.